Fixpoint Theory -- Upside Down: Proof rules

 The theory developed so far can be easily dualised to check under-approximations of least fixpoints.
 Given a complete MV-algebra $\monM = (M, \oplus, \zero, \comp{(\cdot)})$ and a non-expansive function $f : \monM^Y \to \monM^Y$, in order to show that a post-fixpoint $a \in \monM^Y$ is such that $a \sqsubseteq \mu f$ we can in fact simply work in the dual MV-algebra, $\dual{\monM} = (M, \sqsupseteq, \otimes, \comp{(\cdot)}, \one, \zero)$.

 Since $\oplus$ could be the ``standard'' operation on $\monM$, it is convenient to formulate the conditions using $\oplus$ and $\ominus$ and the original order.
-The notation for the dual case is obtained from that of the original (primal) case, exchanging subscripts and superscripts.
+The notation for the dual case is obtained from that of the original case, referred to as the \emph{primal case} throughout the paper, exchanging subscripts and superscripts.

 The pair of functions $\langle \alpha^{a,\theta}, \gamma^{a,\theta} \rangle$ is as follows.
 Let $a : Y \to \monM$ and $\zero \sqsubset\theta\in \monM$.
 The set $\Ytop{Y}{a} = \{ y \in Y \mid a(y) \neq \zero \}$ and $\delta^a = \min \{ a(y) \mid y \in \Ytop{Y}{a} \}$